 Purvaja Modak is Researcher, Geoeconomic Studies and Manager, Research Office at Gateway House.

-Akshay Mathur is CEO and Director of Research, Gateway House.
+Akshay Mathur is former CEO and Director of Research, Gateway House.

 K.N.
 Vaidyanathan is Advisor and Adjunct Senior Fellow, Geoeconomic Studies, Gateway House.

 This paper was exclusively written by Gateway House: Indian Council on Global Relations for the Think20 Taskforce on ‘International Financial Architecture for Stability and Development’ under Japan’s G20 Presidency in 2019.
 You can read more exclusive Gateway House content here.

 For interview requests with the author, please contact email@example.com.